zenoss/CustomScriptBuilder/README.md

 Scripts can then be added to a command datasource and called like so:
 <pre>/bin/env ${here/ZenPackManager/packs/ZenPacks.NAME.CustomScripts/path}/libexec/SCRIPT-NAME.sh</pre>

+Note: This currently will build an egg file and then clean up everything but the built ZenPack.
+If you need to add more scripts you will need to maintain your version information and scripts from previous builds.

 Author is the only flag that can contain spaces and should be 'QUOTED'<br>
 ***This is a work in progress watch for falling rocks***